 This would be the perfect side dish with so many different recipes.
 Here are some my top picks:

-If you make these cream peas or any of my other recipes, please leave me a comment and let me know what you think!
+If you make this Creamed Peas recipe or any of my other recipes, please leave me a comment and let me know what you think!

 - 3 tablespoons unsalted butter